Learn Everything You Need to Know About These Common Firewood Terms!

 Why Should I Avoid Green Wood?

-Like we mentioned before, green wood has way too much moisture.
-All the fire’s energy is focused on evaporating the water in the wood.
-Because of this, it will produce a lot of smoke and burn inefficiently.
+As we mentioned before, green wood has way too much moisture.
+All the fire’s energy is focused on evaporating the water in the wood, which produces a lot of smoke and burns inefficiently.

 Why Should I Avoid Treated or Painted Wood?

 Using treated or painted wood can release toxic chemicals into the air that are harmful to your health.
-Therefore, if the wood has paint or stain on it or contains any dyes, you should never burn it.
+So, if the wood has paint or stain or contains dyes, you should never burn it.

 Why Should I Avoid Non-Local Wood?